 - Knowledge Gap/Bottleneck/Outcome

 - Project Summary

 - Areas of Impact

-- Consideration of DEI in project design and execution
+- Consideration of genetic, environmental or other external factors in project design and execution

 The application uploads page provides templates and guidelines for writing the DISC0 proposal, biosketches, project timelines and other key components of the application.
 Applicants must use the provided templates.